moby/moby/docs/extend/plugins.md

 physical network for non-container workload.
 Contiv Networking implements the remote driver and IPAM APIs available in Docker 1.9 onwards.

+* The [Weave Network Plugin](https://github.com/weaveworks/docker-plugin) creates a virtual network that connects your Docker containers - across multiple hosts or clouds and enables automatic discovery of applications.
+Weave networks are resilient, partition tolerant, secure and work in partially connected networks, and other adverse environments - all configured with delightful simplicity.

 ## Troubleshooting a plugin

 If you are having problems with Docker after loading a plugin, ask the authors